 The signal flow is from the top of the rack to the bottom of the rack.
-So component 1 processes the signal, then passes it to component 2 and so on.
+So component 1 processes the signal, then passes it to component 2, and so on.
 We can change the position of a component by dragging it up or down, or remove a component by selecting it and pressing “Delete.”
 The power button will turn the component on or off.
-If we want to add an additional component, select the Component button and either double click or drag the component from the component view to the rack view.
+If we want to add a component, select the Component button and either double-click or drag the component from the component view to the rack view.

 The order of effects is important.
 Typically, we will get a less harsh sound if we insert distortion and some other types of effects before the amplifier.
 Effects like Delay and Reverb are typically added after the amplifier.
 But it never hurts to switch things around to see which sounds best!

 One of the great features of Guitar Rig is combining one group of components with a preset.
 For example, we can take an existing rack we created with a distortion component and amplifier and combine it with a preset: